vibr77/AppleIIDiskIIStm32F411/README.md

 https://www.ebay.fr/itm/306152710617)

 The current production board revision is 8,
-The is the last release and It has been fully tested.
+The is the last release and it has been fully tested.
 If you decide to build it yourself, it is higly recommanded to use production revision.

 A discord server is available if you need support and discuss the product [discords server](